 - Consult an attorney if there is any ambiguity as to interpretation of the purchase agreement, compliance with the purchase agreement given the change in conditions, a desire to amend the existing agreement, or a question about compliance with state law.

-- Advise your client to file a homeowners insurance claim, or at least notify the carrier of the claim, as soon as possible.
+- Advise your clients to file a homeowners insurance claim, or at least notify the carrier of the claim, as soon as possible.

 - Document and inventory all damages in writing, photos, and video.

-- Keep records of everything you spend on repairs and replacements.
+- Advise your clients to keep records of everything they spend on repairs and replacements.